|June, 2017 (3)

 ask a research question or comment on someone else's question.

-- Write out some questions you have about the topic before
+- Write down questions you have about the topic before

 entering a live chat.
 That way you’ll feel less pressure to come